nipype/pydra/docs/source/reference/glossary.rst

         A single task within the context of a workflow, which is assigned a name and references a state.
 Note this task can be nested workflow task.

+    Read-only-caches
+        A read-only cache is a cache root directory that was created by a previous pydra runs, which is checked for matching task caches to be reused if present but not written not modified during the execution of a task.

     State
         The combination of all upstream splits and combines with any splitters and combiners for a given node, it is used to track how many jobs, and their